raevilman/the-rd-notes/content/notes/projects/aws-lambda-deployer/index.md

 is_project: true
 ---

+<iframe width="384px" height="319px" src="https://plugins.jetbrains.com/embeddable/card/14742"></iframe>

+## What?
+Its a JetBrains IDE plugin.
+This plugin helps in deploying the AWS Lambda function and layers build right from the JetBrains IDE.
+- Supports deployment of AWS lambda functions.
+- Supports management of AWS Lambda Layers.
+Create new versions, delete old versions and update lambda functions to any layer version right from the IDE.

+## Why?
 Leveraging [AWS Lambdas](https://aws.amazon.com/lambda/) for coding microservices or better say utility functions over API, for different projects has been my go-to option.

 but deploying them after making changes is a bit brain tiring loop. therefore i developed a plugin for IntelliJ IDEA.